-- a) The Dean may appoint a Teaching Faculty Member to an administrative position in a Faculty.
-The Dean of the Faculty will set out the duties of the position with the Teaching Faculty Member. - b) Normally, an academic administrative appointment shall not exceed two (2) years in duration. - c) A Teaching Faculty Member's academic administrative appointment may be renewed by the Dean.
+- a) The Dean may appoint a Teaching Faculty Member to an administrative position in a Faculty as an Assistant Dean, a Department Chair, a Program Director or a Program Coordinator.
+The Dean of the Faculty shall set out the duties of the position with the Teaching Faculty Member. - b) Normally, an academic administrative appointment shall not exceed two (2) years in duration. - c) A Teaching Faculty Member's academic administrative appointment may be renewed by the Dean. - d) Stipends or course releases for administrative appointments are set in accordance with Article 24.08.

-Article 16 - Professional Responsibilities and Workload
+Article 16 - Academic and Professional Career/ Workload

-16.01 Responsibilities of Teaching Faculty Members
+16.01 Rights, Responsibilities, and Duties of Teaching Faculty Members